ericpgreen/coping_together_nc_rct/simulate.md

     3         1     0  4.13 0.625
     4         1     1  4.26 0.641

-There was no random effect of group.
+There was no random effect of group observed in the small pilot:

     # only 1 group per leader in pilot
     # model had convergence issues